bharathvarma008/prompt_runner/README.md

 ## About Author:

-I'm Senior Data Scientist working at [@Starbucks](https://www.starbucks.com/).
+I'm Bharath, a Senior Data Scientist working at [@Starbucks](https://www.starbucks.com/).
 I'm an AI/ML enthusiast with a passion for building scalable and efficient systems.

 You can find me on [LinkedIn](https://www.linkedin.com/in/bharathvarma)